Today we tell you about the importance of strengthening your central or core area for performance and injury prevention in triathlon.

 Source: Google images

-You can find many answers, but we summarize the main functions performed by the muscles of the core:
+You can find many answers, but we summarize the main functions that the muscles of the core:

 - Improvement of stability and balance, both the trunk and the pelvis

-- Improves economy of effort, less energy expenditure in the same movement
+- Improves effort economy, less energy expenditure in the same movement

-- Decrease the probability of problems of pelvic floor (mainly in women)
+- Decrease the probability of problems pelvic floor (mainly in women)

 - Decrease the probability of sciatica y lumbar problems (protrusions, hernias, etc.)

-- Swimming: maintenance of the horizontal position without excessive lumbar lordosis, hips and legs higher in the water (decreases the resistance to the advance), stability in the roll movement, protection in the hyperextensions of the column (visualize buoy).
+- Swimming: maintenance of the horizontal position without excessive lumbar lordosis, higher hips and legs in the water (decreases resistance to advance), stability in the rolling movement, protection in hyperextension of the spine (visualize buoy).

-- Biking: protection of the lumbar and dorsal spine in the position on the bike, high demand in steep climbs (mainly of the lumbar area), shock absorption by uneven terrain (MTB), stability of the hip during pedaling (mainly in position of foot).
+- Biking: protection of the lumbar and dorsal spine in the position on the bike, high demand on steep climbs (mainly in the lumbar area), shock absorption from uneven terrain (MTB), hip stability during pedaling (mainly in the riding position) foot).

-- Career: protection of the constant impact on the lumbar area, stabilization of the spine, erect position that provides greater amplitude and impulse in the stride.
+- Carrera: protection from constant impact on the lower back, stabilization of the spine, upright position that provides greater amplitude and momentum in the stride.

-If in any sport the importance of maintaining the strong core is very relevant, in the triathlon it rises to the cube, since in addition to the main functions of each of the disciplines, we perform rapid and explosive movements of position changes that demand from the central musculature.
+If in any sport the importance of keeping the core strong is very relevant, in triathlon it rises to the cube, given that in addition to the main functions of each of the disciplines, we perform rapid and explosive movements of position changes that demand the central musculature.

-So from now on, do not center the work of gym only on the muscles of the extremities and give importance to the work of your nerve center of the movement, it will be the one that helps you in all your sports gestures!
+So from now on, don't focus gym work only on the limb musculature and give importance to the work of your nerve center of movement, it will help you in all your sports gestures!